Red Murdock

-Khalil "Red" Murdock (born September 24, 2023) is an American college football linebacker for the Buffalo Bulls.
+Khalil Elijah "Red" Murdock (born September 24, 2003) is an American professional football linebacker for the Denver Broncos of the National Football League (NFL).
+He played college football for the Buffalo Bulls and is the NCAA's all-time leader in career forced fumbles.
+Murdock was selected by the Broncos with the final pick of the 2026 NFL draft, making him that year’s Mr. Irrelevant.

 Early life

 Murdock was a middle child, one of his single mother's six children.
 In the eighth grade, he achieved a perfect score on the Standards of Learning for English exam, a standardized test administered in Virginia.

 Murdock attended high school at Hopewell located in Hopewell, Virginia.
 As a junior in 2019, he missed much of the season due to a hip injury but, along with teammate TreVeyon Henderson, he led Hopewell to a Virginia High School League championship.
 He underwent surgery after the season to repair a torn labrum.
 While at Hopewell, he completed an associate's degree at Brightpoint Community College via a dual enrollment program.
 He did not attract any attention from Division I football programs at Hopewell and made the decision to complete a post-graduate year at Fork Union Military Academy in Fork Union, Virginia to pursue a Division I scholarship.
 He helped lead Fork Union to an undefeated season but Buffalo was the only program to offer him a college football scholarship.